lluoto/int-iScore/README.md

 ## Introduction

-   iAI-PIA is an open-source platform for comprehensive analysis of the interface of AI-prediction protein complex models.
+   int-iScore is an open-source platform for comprehensive analysis of the interface of AI-prediction protein complex models.
 Our toolkit streamlines the workflow from raw models data extraction to advanced quantitative analysis, enabling researchers to evaluate physic-chemial/statistic potential feature of protein-protein interactions(PPI).

 ---